venkywarriors/Generic-functions-Selenium-java/Interview Java programs.md

       System.out.println("Length of the given string ::"+i);
    }
 ```
-### Java program to delete vowels in a given string
+### :dart:Java program to delete vowels in a given string
 ```
 public class RemoveVowelsInString
 {